4 Ways Hormonal Birth Control Can Affect Your Gut Health

 When it comes to supplements to help reduce inflammation in the gut, probiotics are again going to be your best friend.

-Spore-based probiotics, like this brand, actually work as inflammation-fighting antioxidants in your gut.
+Spore-based probiotics, like this brand (get 15% off using the code NINJA15), actually work as inflammation-fighting antioxidants in your gut.
 Helping to reduce that chronic inflammation that can be brought on by hormonal birth control use.

 Implementing these diet and supplement changes can certainly put you on the right path to reduce any extra inflammation, even if you do need to use hormonal birth control.

 Birth Control, Gut Health Connection #3: Impaired Digestion